 Shortly after the University of Southern California was founded in 1880, a group of musicians first came together to form what would become the Trojan Marching Band (TMB).
 Now the largest spirit organization on campus, the band has developed into one of the most exciting and innovative collegiate marching bands in the country.
-Featuring over 300 passionate students from nearly every major at USC, the TMB is a prominent and visible representative of the university with over 350 engagements per year.
-It has truly earned its nickname, “The Spirit of Troy,” for its commitment to ‘SC and its tireless support of Trojan athletics.
+Featuring over 300 passionate students from nearly every major, the TMB is a prominent and visible representative of the university with over 350 engagements each year.
+It has truly earned its nickname “The Spirit of Troy” for its commitment to USC and its tireless support of Trojan athletics.

 During its summer vacations, the band stays busy traveling the world as goodwill ambassadors for the university.
-The Spirit of Troy performed at the 50th Anniversary of D-Day in Normandy, France; at a private reception in 2002 for First Lady Laura Bush in Prague; on the Great Wall of China in 2004; in front of the Roman Colosseum in 2006 and on Rio de Janeiro’s Ipanema Beach in 2008.
-The band has also had the privilege of performing at four World Expositions in the last twenty years, including Australia 1988, Spain 1992, Portugal 1998, and most recently Japan 2005, where the band was the featured entertainer at the EXPO’s United States Day.
+The Spirit of Troy performed for the 50th Anniversary of D-Day in Normandy, France; at a private reception in 2002 for First Lady Laura Bush in Prague; on the Great Wall of China in 2004; in front of the Roman Colosseum in 2006 and on Rio de Janeiro’s Ipanema Beach in 2008.
+Last summer the band visited Ireland, performing at Blarney Castle and Dublin Castle on its tour of the island.
+The band has also had the privilege of performing at six World Expositions in the last 25 years: Brisbane 1988, Seville 1992, Lisbon 1998, Aichi 2005, Shanghai 2010 and, most recently, Milan’s Expo 2015 where the band performed for USA National Day.